 Definitely.
 Benicio Del Toro gives one of his best performances in a role that would kill the movie if it wasn't convincing.
-He never overplays Che's intelligence or passion but still reveals how he could inspire such loyalty.
-His methods can be brutal, but they rarely seem unnecessary given their cause.
+He never overplays Che's intelligence or passion but reveals how he could inspire such loyalty.
+His methods can be brutal, but they rarely seem unnecessary.
 This performance reminds me just how great Del Toro can be in the right role.
 Demian Bichir also shines as Fidel Castro with very limited screen time.
 When he reappears later in the film, we observe the subtle changes from a more genial intellectual into a hardened leader.
 Generally speaking, this film has countless small roles that drift in and out of the story and add considerable depth.
 The actors playing the parts of peasants and soldiers bring a stable and important presence to support Che's story.
 Finally, Catalina Sandino Moreno provides an interesting love interest as a character who also feels essential.
 Che and Aleida's subtle connection stays in the background but clearly grows as the revolution progresses.
 I expect she'll play a larger role in the second film.

 What are some of the most memorable scenes?

-The battle sequences aren't shot in the crazed manner of movies like Saving Private Ryan or Black Hawk Down.
-Instead, they're presented in straightforward fashion from the revolutionaries' perspectives.
+The battles aren't shot in the crazed manner of movies like Saving Private Ryan or Black Hawk Down.
+Instead, they're presented in a straightforward way from the revolutionaries' perspectives.
 A highlight is the climactic showdown in Santa Clara, the last holdout before overtaking Batista's army.
 Fighting directly in the streets as civilians rush out of danger, they employ clever tactics like derailing a train to sidetrack the enemy.
-Another compelling scene involves the execution of rogue fighters who used the Castro name to rape and murder innocent peasants.
+Another great scene involves the execution of rogue fighters who used the Castro name to rape and murder innocent peasants.
 The direct manner in which Che takes out these guys is stunning.
 This striking moment provides the perfect example of how he maintains control while proving his status as a common man.
 Che deals with the situation in front of everyone, which is no easy task considering the hurdles they've overcome together.

 How does this movie fall within Soderbergh's career?